 From ancient civilisations to the modern space age, the World Museum is a fun and educational day out for the whole family.
 There are hands-on workshops, live talks and special exhibitions that come and go all year round.

-The museum itself is completely free as are most of the workshops and exhibitions that take place all year round.
+The museum itself is completely free as are most of the workshops and exhibitions that take place throughout the year.

 Give the kids the chance to make something they can keep, or learn something about their favourite animal at Liverpool’s World Museum this Spring and Summer.